 Building your email list is important for creating a strong online presence and reputability.
-To collect emails, you create a subscription form which encourages your website visitors leave their emails and then regularly get newsletters with your updates.
+To collect emails, you create a subscription form which encourages your website visitors to leave their emails and then regularly get newsletters with your updates.

 Sometimes blog- and other website owners create irritating popups that cover the main content and prevent browsing the pages.
 They disturb users and annoy them, so they leave the page as soon as possible.